bernas670/ghc-energy/README.md

 ```

 ## Usage
 Before running the tool you must generate the input files for the benchmarks.
-Each benchmark has three different time `mode`s:
+According to the [`nofib` docs](https://gitlab.haskell.org/ghc/nofib/-/blob/master/README.make.mkd#modes), each benchmark has three different time `mode`s:
  - `fast`: 0.1 - 0.2 seconds
  - `norm`: 1 - 2 seconds
  - `slow`: 5 - 10 seconds

 The default mode is `norm`, if you wish to change it you must do the following:
 ```
 cd nofib && \